UKCloud/documentation/articles/openshift/oshift-how-backup-migrate.md

     velero describe backup test1
     ```

 3. After confirming that the backup exists and was completed successfully you're ready to restore the namespace.
-For example, if an administrator accidentally deletes the wrong namespace you'll want to get it back as soon as possible.
 To restore the namespace, run the following command:

     `velero create restore restore1 --from-backup test1`